redis/docs/content/develop/connect/clients/python/redis-py.md

 ### Removing items from the cache

-You can remove individual keys from the cache with the `invalidate_key_from_cache()` method.
-This removes all cached items associated with the key, so all results from multi-key commands (such as [`MGET`]({{< relref "/commands/mget" >}})) and composite data structures (such as [hashes]({{< relref "/develop/data-types/hashes" >}})) will be cleared at once.
+You can remove individual keys from the cache with the `delete_by_redis_keys()` method.
+This removes all cached items associated with the keys, so all results from multi-key commands (such as [`MGET`]({{< relref "/commands/mget" >}})) and composite data structures (such as [hashes]({{< relref "/develop/data-types/hashes" >}})) will be cleared at once.
 The example below shows the effect of removing a single